Date of publication: May 2011

 The 2009-10 budget included the introduction of mandatory CPD requirements for registered psychologists, social workers and occupational therapists providing FPS services under the Better Access initiative.

-Under this measure, from 1 July 2011 any allied mental health professional registered with Medicare Australia to provide FPS services who has not undertaken the required 10 hours of CPD will no longer be eligible to attract Medicare rebates for their FPS services.
+Under this measure, from 1 July 2011 any allied mental health professional registered with Medicare Australia to provide FPS services who has not undertaken the required 10 hours of CPD is no longer be eligible to attract Medicare rebates for their FPS services.

 This proposal is designed to ensure that mandatory CPD standards for allied mental health professionals align with similar programs, and that government funding supports best practice standards.
 It promotes good clinical practice for the large number of Medicare registered Better Access providers, and is an important step to ensure Commonwealth-funded mental health services are of a suitably high quality.